Coldestadam/Pneumonia-Classification/README.md

 ## Dataset and Explanation
 Please read my Machine Learning Capstone Proposal.pdf file that is included in this repo.
 It should contain all the information that you would like to know.

+## Currently Working On
+At this moment I am just preparing my PyTorch models to be trained using AWS SageMaker.